 “Someone ought to do a publication for doctors about holistic medicine,” I thought, as I sat through yet another tedious session on pharma fixes for lifestyle diseases.

 Wake Up Calls

 Fast forward to the 1990s.
 Times they were a’changin’.
 At least they seemed to be.

 In January 1992, the New England Journal of Medicine published a letter entitled “Physicians and Healers—Unwitting Partners in Healthcare.”
-In it, Raymond H. Murray and Arthur J. Rubel, urged physicians to wake up to the fact that millions of Americans used supplements and sought “alternative medicine.”
+In it, Raymond H. Murray and Arthur J. Rubel, urged physicians to wake up to the fact that millions of Americans were seeking out “alternative medicine.”

-With the alarmed tone of parents who found a stash of weed in their child’s dresser, Murray and Rubel wrote, “Most physicians are unaware of its popularity, much less that many of their own patients are also being cared for by practitioners of alternative medicine.”
+With the alarmed tone of parents who find weed in their child’s dresser, Murray and Rubel wrote, “Most physicians are unaware of its popularity, much less that many of their own patients are also being cared for by practitioners of alternative medicine.”
 They also note that, “there are good reasons to believe that alternative medicine has many adherents among all social classes.”

-That’s code for, “Even your friends might be doing it too.”
+That’s code for, “Even your friends might be doing it.”

 Then came a wave of papers by Harvard’s David Eisenberg and colleagues, documenting the widespread popularity of “CAM” (complementary and alternative medicine) as they called it.

 In 1993, Eisenberg’s group estimated that one-third of US adults were using some form of “alternative” medicine and usually not telling their physicians.
 In their 1998 follow-up, “CAM” use had increased to 42%, amounting to roughly 629 million office visits per year, a number that exceeded total visits to mainstream primary care.